 So how big is the gig economy?
 Scroll down.

-- The highest-paying jobs for independent workers are in the fields of AI and blockchain.
+- The highest paying jobs for freelancers are in the fields of AI and Blockchain.

-This is number comprises around 57 million Americans.
+This number comprises around 59 million Americans.
 It’s not just multiple job holders; for 29% of US workers, their primary job is actually an alternative work arrangement.
-Of these, 23% full-time workers and 49% work part-time.
+Of these, 23% are full-time workers and 49% work part-time.

 The percentage of people leaning towards the gig economy is high in the States, but the situation is similar in emerging economies as well.
 In India and Mexico, 97% of people are open to freelance, contract, temporary, or independent contractor work.
 In general, countries with a higher percentage of younger workers lean toward alternative working models.

 Another report has found that 85% of US workers who currently participate in the gig economy would consider persisting with this kind of work in the next five years.